-- 1. For user terminals that use Nymi Lock Control, navigate to C:\Wymi\Bluetooth_Endpoint and make a copy of the nbe.toml file. - 2.
-In Add or Remove programs, select Nymi Runtime, and then click Uninstall
+- For user terminals that use Nymi Lock Control, navigate to C:\Nymi\Bluetooth_Endpoint and make a copy of the nbe.toml file. - For centralized Nymi Agent, navigate to C:\Nymi\NymiAgent and make a copy of the nymi_agent.toml file. - 2.
+Stop the Nymi services, including the Nymi Bluetooth Endpoint and Nymi Agent